 Our analysis suggested that innovation did not reduce CO2 levels for middle and low-income countries, although the reverse held for high-income states.
 These findings indicated that a pollution haven effect might have distorted the impact of innovation on bringing down CO2 emissions.
 To formally investigate the PHH, we used the MIRO model and traced the CO2 balance or footprint amongst countries.
 Results implying a concentration of pollution havens amongst middle-income countries.

-Our findings thus imply suggested limited support for the climate capitalism paradigm and the theories of ecological modernization through diminishing emissions in high-income countries.
-However, contrasting outcomes regarding middle-low income countries illustrates the shortcomings of such models for the provision of global solutions.
+Our findings thus suggested limited support for the climate capitalism paradigm and the theories of ecological modernization through diminishing emissions in high-income countries.
+However, contrasting outcomes regarding middle-low income countries illustrated the shortcomings of such models for the provision of global solutions.
 Outcomes that might explained, at least in part, through high-income countries circumventing obligations by using some less affluent states as pollution havens.
-Those findings supported the idea of an EKC in terms of the earlier stages of economic growth causing environmental degradation, which is rectified as economic growth progresses.
+Those findings also supported the idea of an EKC in terms of the earlier stages of economic growth causing environmental degradation, which is rectified as economic growth progresses.

-Our study thus implies that amongst affluent and often democratic societies capitalist models seem to having some success in greening economies and contributing towards the achievement of international targets on emission reductions, a trajectory that is becoming increasingly important given the growing seriousness of the problem and the growing plethora of obligations, for example the emergence of legal binding national emissions targets and public statements about when countries will achieve net zero.
+Our study thus implies that amongst affluent and often democratic societies, capitalist models seem to having some success in greening economies and contributing towards the achievement of international targets on emission reductions.
+This trajectory is becoming increasingly important given the growing seriousness of the problem and the growing plethora of obligations, for example the emergence of legal binding national emissions targets and public statements about when countries will achieve net zero.

-Overall converse results middle-low income countries from the panel data analysis and clear evidence that of middle-income states, especially China and India, have acquired PHH status suggests that confidence in the inherent dynamics of capitalism to diminish emissions might have been markedly overstated by proponents of climate capitalism or ecological modernization.
+Converse results for middle-low income countries from the panel data analysis, and clear evidence that of middle-income states, especially China and India, have acquired PHH status suggests that confidence in the inherent dynamics of capitalism to diminish emissions might have been markedly overstated by proponents of climate capitalism or ecological modernization.
 A core explanation might be identified through globalization trends and associated neo-liberal interventions driven through elite consensus amongst developed countries and international institutions, for example trade agreements which encourage movement of capital.
-Such developments appear to have assisted spatial economic relocations that have concentrated emission-intensive production outside high-income economies allowing them to claim success in tackling climate change whilst sustaining living standards through important of goods with high carbon footprints.
-More significantly in the context of our findings, is the observations that this comparative specialization in dirty industries and generated innovative efforts towards improvements that worsen rather than help to resolve the global crisis in emissions.
+Such developments appear to have assisted spatial economic relocations that have concentrated emission-intensive production outside high-income economies, allowing them to claim success in tackling climate change whilst sustaining living standards through importing goods with high carbon footprints.
+More significantly, in the context of our findings, is the observation that this comparative specialization in dirty industries and generated innovative efforts towards improvements that worsen rather than help to resolve the global crisis in emissions.

-Our study implies that the socio-economic and political context of innovation matters immensely and that specific favorable contexts need to emerged to propel innovation as a motor of green growth.
+Our study implies that the socio-economic and political context of innovation matters immensely and that specific favorable contexts might be required to propel innovation as a motor of green growth.
 This analysis also suggests potential public policy interventions.
-First, extreme poverty amongst significant sections of society in those countries with positive carbons balances and consequential focus of population on basic life-needs rather than global environmental requirements implies imperatives for developed countries to prioritize international to reduce such deficiencies and thus facilitate wider popular concern with such themes.
-To prevent such aid being consumed by typically corrupt elites the scale of aid delivered directly to those poverty could be increased.
-Second, governance reform focused on reducing corrupt misappropriation of international aid and enhancing democratization and governmental responsiveness.
-The initial aim, facilitation of corrective government reactions to grassroots campaigns against environmental degradation posing an immediate risk to the welfare of a local population.
+First, extreme poverty amongst significant sections of society in many of those countries with positive carbon balances, and consequential focus of population on basic life-needs rather than global environmental requirements, implies imperatives for developed countries to prioritize international aid to reduce such deficiencies and thus facilitate wider popular concern with such themes.
+For example, the UK could re-instate its legal obligation to spend 0.7% of its Gross National Income (GNI) on such aid, which was removed by Parliament in 2021.
+To prevent such aid being consumed by corrupt elites the scale of aid delivered directly to those in poverty could be increased.
+Second, this logic implies an imperative for, in some developing states at least, governance reform focused on reducing corrupt misappropriation of international aid and enhancing democratization and governmental responsiveness.
+A core objective being facilitation of corrective government reactions to grassroots campaigns against environmental degradation posing an immediate risk to the welfare of a local population.